 The fuck-it bucket

-The fuck-it bucket isn’t a therapy tool, but it’s here because I like it.
+Okay, so you may have guessed that the fuck-it bucket isn’t an actual therapy tool, but it’s here because I like it.
 It appears to have originated with humour writer David Sedaris, and there’s a fabulous post on the topic on the Rebelle Society.
 The fuck-it bucket is multi-purpose.
 If you don’t have any fucks to waste on something, but it’s niggling away at the back of your mind, chuck it in the fuck-it bucket.